 A. We prefer that you don’t, because it’s you as an individual we’re reviewing.
 If you absolutely must submit a collaboration, then add a note explaining what your part was.

 Q16.
 Can I add explanation notes underneath the streamable links?

 A. Yes, a couple of lines for each one is fine

 Q17.
-Do my strongest audio skillset bulletpoints need to relate directly to the streamable links above?
+Do my strongest audio skillset section bulletpoints need to relate directly to the streamable links section above?